 Some plumbing problems are non-negotiable and require an immediate call, no matter the time of day.
 If you see any of these red flags, it’s time to act fast.
 A burst pipe, often caused by freezing temperatures, can release gallons of water into your home every minute, causing catastrophic structural damage.
 Similarly, any sign of a sewage backup, like overflowing toilets or foul odors coming from your drains, is a serious health hazard that needs professional attention right away.
 These situations can’t wait because the potential for damage and contamination grows with every passing hour.
 Don’t delay in calling for frozen pipe repair if you suspect that’s the cause.

-Problems That Can Wait for Business Hours
+Issues That Can Probably Wait

 On the other hand, some issues feel urgent but can safely wait for a scheduled appointment.
 A dripping faucet, a slow-clearing drain, or a toilet that constantly runs are all problems that need fixing, but they aren’t emergencies.
 While annoying, these issues aren’t likely to cause major damage overnight.
 You can often contain a minor leak with a bucket and turn off the water supply to the specific fixture until a plumber can take a look.
 Scheduling a toilet repair for the next day is a much more cost-effective solution than calling for an emergency visit for a running toilet.